naruhide/en-ja-diary/README.md

 # en-ja-daily
-Eliminates the hassle of translation.
+I use it instead of a blog.